danielparthier/Vogt-et-al-2024/README.md

 ![](README_files/figure-gfm/Photosensitivity-1.png)<!-- -->

-Moreover, we estimate for any given experiment the peak location of the spectral activity and as mentioned before this leads to 20,000 estimates for any given combination (experimental group and plate).
+Moreover, we estimate for any given experiment the peak location of the spectral activity.
+As mentioned before this leads to 20,000 estimates for any given combination (experimental group and plate).
 These draws reflect the distribution of probable spectral peaks and give us a range of the peaks with the uncertainty around the estimate.
 This uncertainty